phone with Spotify

 What is cadence, and why should runners care about it?

 Cadence refers to the number of steps a runner takes per minute (SPM).
-It’s a key metric in running efficiency and plays a significant role in how smoothly and effectively you run.
+It’s a key metric in running and plays a significant role in how smoothly and effectively you run.
 Most experienced runners have a cadence ranging from 160 to 180 steps per minute, but this can vary based on individual stride, pace, and fitness level.

 Why is cadence important?